ArilessTir/titanic-app/README.md

 # titanic-app

-ML API with a postgre and a grafana for Titanic prediction
+ML API with a postgres and a grafana for Titanic prediction

 ## Run docker-compose